ManuelPeinado/GlassActionBar/README.md

 Or browse the [source code of the sample application][3] for a complete example of use.

-Please keep in mind that the code of the library is not fully optimized at the moment, and won't probably work smoothly in old devices.
-Future versions of the library will hopefully fix this.

 Including in your project
 -------------------------

-Just add the library to your application as a library project.
-And don't forget that your project must use ActionBarSherlock!

-Maven support is coming soon.
+* **Eclipse ADT users**: add the library to your workspace as a library project, using the "New > Project > Android project from existing code" command.
+In the new project's preferences, mark it as a library project and add a reference to ActionBarSherlock, which should be in your workspace.
+Then reference the new library project from your application project.
+* **Maven users**: I'm not uploading the library to maven central because Google hasn't made the Android 4.2 artifacts available there (don't ask me why).
+So you'll have to install the library to your local repo as an apklib using 'mvn install:install-file'.
+Oh, and you probably know this already, but to be able to compile aginst Android 4.2 you'll have to use [this][4].
+Fun, I know.
+* **Gradle/Android Studio users**: build the project (gradle build files are provided) and add the generated aar file to your application.
+I'm not a gradle expert and I have never used Android Studio, so easier options might be available.

 Usage
 -----

-Using the library is really simple, just look at the source code of the [provided sample][4].
+Using the library is really simple, just look at the source code of the [provided samples][5].

 Acknowledgements
 --------------------

 * Thanks to [Nicolas Pometuy][1] for sharing the techniques that make this library possible.
-* The gaussian blur effect is based on code by [Mario Klingemann][5] which was ported to Android by [Yahel Bouaziz][6].
+* The gaussian blur effect is based on code by [Mario Klingemann][6] which was ported to Android by [Yahel Bouaziz][7].
-* NotifyingScrollView class by [Cyril Mottier][7].
+* NotifyingScrollView class by [Cyril Mottier][8].
-* Cat icon by [Davic Vignoni][8].
+* Cat icon by [Davic Vignoni][9].

 Who's using it
 --------------